Foot of snow blankets parts of Midwest, disrupts travel

 The last comparable snowfall hit the area in November 2018, when 8.4 inches (21.3 centimeters) fell.

-Many schools and businesses across the Midwest closed for a second day Tuesday as crews worked to dig out after the storm.
+Many schools and businesses closed for a second day in a row Tuesday across the Midwest as crews worked to dig out after the storm.

-The city of Omaha had all 115 of its own plows and 300 contractors out Tuesday working around the clock to clear the streets in Nebraska’s biggest city, but Assistant Public Works Director Todd Pfitzer cautioned that the effort will take some time to complete.
-And the forecast calls for Omaha and much of eastern Nebraska to get another inch or so of snow Tuesday night.

-“We are asking for a little patience.
-We got 12 inches of snow yesterday,” Pfitzer said to the Omaha World-Herald.

 “I got excited about that because it meant I only had one more shovel pass to do,” said Borsberry, 45.